 - provide an opportunity for employers, who employ young people ages 16–24 years, to promote themselves and the types of work available for young people once they have left learning

 - enable young people who are currently unemployed or leaving learning to look for work and to gain a better understanding of the range of employment opportunities in Swindon

 It has been shown by a recent CIPD report, that business engagement is one of the most effective ways of reducing youth unemployment.
 Yet for business engagement to be meaningful, not only does it need to start early, it needs to help inspire young people get into work.

 Getting businesses out there networking with young people is a great way of doing this and capturing their attention.
 Youth unemployment causes exclusion and disadvantage, and has a cost to the economy and society, so it is imperative that businesses and young people make the most of the opportunity.

-Here’s a video from last year’s event, check it out and see you there!
+Here’s a video from a previous event, check it out and we hope to see you there!